Owner’s Representative

 Coordinate input from internal departments (academic, facilities, administration).

-Monitor design progress and flag scope creep or cost risks.
+Monitor design progress and identify “scope creep” or cost risks.

 Construction Phase